cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 Container | Apps | Description
 ----------|------|------------
-server | Nginx | handles http requests page | uWSGI and Django | uWSGI connects Nginx to Django, Django generates the html pages db | Postgres | database for page
+server | Nginx | handles http requests page | uWSGI and Django | uWSGI connects Nginx to Django, Django generates the htlml db | Postgres | database for page

 The Dockerfiles and code for the containers are in their respective folders.
 Note for the Postgres container we're using the unmodified image off Docker Hub so their isn't a folder for it.